 Bearded dragons often have big appetites to compliment their big personalities.
 They are omnivorous, which means their diet can and should contain both plants (mostly leafy greens) and animals (mostly insects).
 The right mix depends on their age and stage of development.
 Baby beardies, juveniles, and breeding females need enough protein, vitamins, and minerals to fuel rapid growth.
 Adult males and adults generally need less.
 In addition, bearded dragons require less and less dietary protein as they age.

 Regardless of the sex or growth stage of your bearded dragon, it’s important to get his or her diet right.
-Most health problems he or she will face result from three things: inadequate diet, heat, and lighting.
+Most health problems bearded dragons face result from three things: inadequate diet, improper heat, and poor lighting.

 In the wild